Our histories may be distinct, but our lives intertwine.

 The musicians, too, are specific to this place.
 If you’re lucky you can bump into The Carnival Band as they march down the Drive or dance in the park, or catch one of Gord Grdina’s bands performing in a local bar, or Ann Hepper and Michael O’Neil playing gamelan nearby.
 Composer/singer Tiffany Moses’ original song “I Want to See You” is central to the piece.

 We used Pallet Coffee on Semlin Street for Tony’s Cafe.
-This picture was taken at sunset on the last day of photography, as we were completing the shoot.

 An incredible amount of community support came together to tell this story.